rancher/docs/content/rke/v0.1.x/en/example-yamls/_index.md

   - /rke/v0.1.x/en/config-options/example-yamls/
 ---

-There are lots of different config options that can be set in the cluster configuration file for RKE.
+There are lots of different [configuration options]({{< baseurl >}}/rke/v0.1.x/en/config-options/) that can be set in the cluster configuration file for RKE.
 Here are some examples of files:

 ## Minimal `cluster.yml` example